Sterlingjdub/cse210-06/README.md

-# cse210-04

-# Greed
+# Space Invaders
-Greed is a game in which the player seeks to gather as many falling gems as possible.
-The game continues as long as the player wants more!
+Space Invaders is a classic arcade game.
+Help save planet earth from the invaders by shooting them down with your rockets!
+Use the arrows keys to move left and right and the space bar to shoot your rockets.

 ## Getting Started
 ---